avtarted/notes/math/BinaryIndexTreeFromFirstPrinciples.typ

 And until Range(X) is completely formed, there is at least 1 more bucket to take. and taking a bucket means adding its value to the sum and recursing right as this bucket is at the root of the right subtree.
 Buckets are designed such that they cover ~half(1 more than half) the indices and their descendant buckets cover the remaining half.
-Then each iteration after adding a bucket to the answer, the "width" contracts by half.
+Then each iteration after adding a bucket to the answer, the remaining "width" contracts by half.

 I'm done with 1) but I just want to throw in a preview of the BIT scheme that respects a potential Log(N) scheme that uses Log(N) buckets to partition X.
 We want to use Log(N) buckets.
 Presumably larger Xs will require more buckets.